-This register allows the calculation of the incoming sample rate by the host micro-controller from the equation SRR=Fso / Fsi.
-The Fso is determined by OMCK.
-This value is represented as an integer and a fractional part.
-The value is meaningful only after the both the PLL has reached lock.
-For example, if you set the CLK[1:0] bits to 256 Fso and OMCK is 12.288 MHz, Fso would be 48KHz(48 KHz=12.288 MHz / 256).
-Then if the in put sample rate is also 48 KHz, you would get 1.0 from the SRR register.(The value from the SRR register is hexadecimal, so the actual value you will get is 40h)
+This register allows the calculation of the incoming sample rate by the host microcontroller from the equation ORR=Fso/Fsi.
+The Fso is determined by OMCK, whose frequency is assumed to be 256 Fso.
+ORR is represented as an unsigned 2-bit integer and a 6-bit fractional part.
+The value is meaningful only after the PLL has reached lock.
+For example, if the OMCK is 12.288 MHz, Fso would be 48 kHz (48 kHz = 12.288 MHz/256).
+Then if the input sample rate is also 48 KHz, you would get 1.0 from the ORR register.(The value from the ORR register is hexadecimal, so the actual value you will get is 40h).
+If $F{SO}/F{SI} > 3^{63}/{64}$, ORR will saturate at the value FFh.
+Also, there is no hysteresis on ORR.
+Therefore a small amount of jitter on either clock can cause the LSB ORR[0] to oscillate.